soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 ```

 First, we write down the type of the outer-most function.
 In
-our case this is the operator `.` which has the type:
+our case, this is the operator `.` which has the type:

 ```hs
 (.) :: (b -> c) -> (a -> b) -> (a -> c)
 ```

-After that, we can try to **match** the type of the arguments we
+After that, we can try to **match** the type of arguments we
-apply to this function with the type of the arguments from the type signature.
+apply to this function with the type of arguments from the type signature.

 In this case, we try to apply two arguments to `.`:

 1. `Structure :: String -> Structure`
 2. `el "p" :: String -> String`

-And luckily `.` expects two arguments with the types:
+And luckily, `.` expects two arguments with the types:

 1. `b -> c`
 2. `a -> b`